Zebbeni/protozoa/README.md

 ## Simulation Rules
-Each simulation run begins by generating a number of organisms and food items at random on a 2D grid.
-Each render cycle, organisms must choose an action (eat, move, turn, attack etc.) based on available information about their surroundings.
-Organisms that survive long enough can spawn nearly identical offspring, thus propagating successful traits and behaviors.
+Protozoa randomly generates a number of organisms and food items on a 2D grid.
+Per render cycle, each organism chooses a simple action (eat, move, turn, attack etc.) based on a randomly-generated decision tree with which it was initialized.
+Organisms that survive long enough can spawn offspring with very slight mutations, thus propagating successful traits and behaviors.

 ### Environment
 The environment consists of a 2D wraparound grid.
 Each location contains a ph value (0-10).
 These ph values play a large role in organism health, and are likewise affected by certain organism actions (ie. growth).